HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 $$Y_{window} = H_{screen} / 2 - H_{window} / 2 $$

-The implementation in code looks like this...
+The implementation in code looks like this:

 ```cpp
 int windowX = screenWidth / 2 - windowWidth / 2;
 int windowY = screenHeight / 2 - windowHeight / 2;
 ```

 Now that we've prepared everything for our window, we can go ahead and create it.
-This is the definition for `CreateWindow` if you're curious...
+This is the definition for `CreateWindow` if you're curious:

 ```cpp
 HWND WINAPI CreateWindow(